 How to Become a Firefighter

 Firefighters typically need a high school diploma and training in emergency medical services.
-Most firefighters receive training at a fire academy, must pass written and physical tests, complete a series of interviews, and hold an emergency medical technician (EMT) certification.
+Most firefighters receive training at a fire academy,.
+Other credential requirements, such as emergency medical technician (EMT) certification, vary by state or locality.